-Regulatory and supervisory tools for asset managers and pension funds are limited to microprudential measures which focus predominately on securities regulators' climate-related disclosure requirements and risk management expectations.
-For investment funds, one jurisdiction for example, requires asset managers to take into account sustainability risks in their procedures and organisation, risk management, and internal processes, and issues stresstesting guidelines for open-ended investment funds.
+Regulatory and supervisory tools for asset managers and pension funds generally consist of microprudential measures which focus predominately on securities regulators' climate-related disclosure requirements and risk management expectations.
+One reason for this is that the business model of asset managers differs significantly from banks and insurance companies.
+Asset managers invest money on behalf of others and those investments are not held on the balance sheet of the asset manager.
+For investment funds, one jurisdiction for example, requires asset managers to take into account sustainability risks in their procedures and organisation, risk management, and internal processes, and issues stress-testing guidelines for open-ended investment funds.
 Another jurisdiction requires disclosure of ESG risks in investment policies encourages financial institutions to achieve carbon neutrality goals through responsible investment.
 Like the banking and insurance sectors, the incorporation of climate-related risks into risk management practices across asset managers and pension funds is at an early stage.

-Other tools and initiatives include increased supervision of pension funds on ESG risks, own risk assessments of ESG and climate-related risks in the EU and the issuance of regulatory principles on ESG standards, business continuity and disaster recovery and sustainable
+Other tools and initiatives include increased supervision of pension funds on ESG risks, own risk assessments of ESG and climate-related risks in the EU and the issuance of regulatory principles on ESG standards, 60 business continuity and disaster recovery and sustainable conduct expectations for assessment of the extent to which climate aspects might affect investments for asset managers.
+61 basis starting in June 2022.
+The UK Government released a Roadmap to Sustainable Investing in October 2021, setting out the ambition of whole-of-economy sustainability disclosure requirements.